How does this company make money?

 Who depends on this company?

-Canadian residential mortgage borrowers depend on this bank as part of the domestic lending capacity concentrated in the Big Six Canadian banks — a contraction there reduces access to home financing.
-Small and medium enterprises in Canadian commercial markets would face reduced credit availability from domestically-licensed institutions if that lending capacity contracted.
-Canadian pension funds and institutional investors would lose access to domestic capital markets intermediation services.
+Canadian residential mortgage borrowers depend on it — if the bank stopped lending, a large share of domestic mortgage capacity would disappear, since it is concentrated among the Big Six Canadian banks.
+Small and medium businesses across Canada would find less credit available from domestically-licensed institutions.
+Canadian pension funds and other large institutional investors would lose a key route into domestic capital markets intermediation.

 How does this company scale?